-Two women injured in unrelated 2013 car accidents have filed suit in Hillsborough County Circuit Court against a holding company that operates several hospitals in Florida, according to an article in The Tampa Tribune.
-The women allege that HCA Holdings grossly overcharged for emergency room radiological services.
+In September, we reported on our FL-PIP Guide about two women injured in unrelated car accidents filing suit against a holding company that operates several hospitals in Florida.
+Marisela Herrera and Luz Sanchez alleged that HCA Holdings grossly overcharged for their emergency room radiological services.

 Now two more Florida residents have joined the lawsuit in an amended class action that alleges Memorial Hospital Jacksonville, North Florida Regional Medical Center of Gainesville, JFK Medical Center, and parent company HCA have violated Florida’s Deceptive and Unfair Practices Act, according to a GlobeNewswire story.

 Nicholas Acosta and Penny Wollmen, the new plaintiffs, also claim they were excessively billed and charged unreasonable fees for emergency radiological services covered in part by the plaintiffs’ Florida Personal Injury Protection (PIP) insurance.
 Florida’s PIP statute mandates that insurers pay 80 percent of all reasonable expenses.

 However, Acosta was charged $6,965 for a CT scan of his spine and $6,277 for a CT scan of his brain after he was treated in the ER of Memorial Hospital in October 2013 following a car accident.
 After Wollmen’s accident in February 2014, she was billed $6,853 for the CT scan of her cervical spine, $6,140 for the CT scan of her brain, and $1,454 for a thoracic spine X-ray by North Florida Regional Medical Center.

 Because of the allegedly inflated expenses, the complaint claims that each of the plaintiff’s $10,000 PIP coverage was prematurely depleted and that they were billed thousands of dollars for radiological services not paid for by their PIP insurers.